telefonicaid/fiware-orion/doc/manuals/admin/perf_tuning.md

 [Top](#top)

-# Outgoing HTTP connections timeou
+## Outgoing HTTP connections timeout

 It may happen that a given notification receiver or a context provider (to which a query/update has been forwarded) takes too long to answer the HTTP request.
 In some cases, the receiver is not even listening, so a long timeout (the default one